 Your characters are going to be heavily influenced by your worldbuilding, so it’s helpful to develop them and their arcs alongside your worldbuilding.

 Developing characters for a fantasy novel is a little different than for a contemporary novel, because you have to take into account cultural differences (that you have created), morality, magical capabilities (or the lack thereof–if they’re a non-magical being in a world of magical beings, how would that affect them?), and just how living in that universe would affect them.

-Outlining a fantasy novel can be super duper helpful, because there are tons of things to keep in mind.
-However, the fantasy genre can also help “pantsers”, because if you develop your world, the rules of it, and create an interesting character, it’s much easier to just drop that character in the world and “see what they do,” whereas with a contemporary novel, for example, there are typically fewer exciting things for the character to react to and interact with, making pantsing seem a little more contrived.
+Outlining a fantasy novel can be super helpful, because there are tons of things to keep in mind.
+However, the fantasy genre can also help because if you develop your world, the rules of it, you’ll only then need to create an interesting character.
+It’s much easier to just drop that character in the world and “see what they do.”
+Whereas with a contemporary novel, for example, there are typically fewer exciting things for the character to react to and interact with, making pantsing seem a little more contrived.

 5. Write and revise